legumeinfo/website-ui-specs/pangenes-search/README.md

-# Trait association search query - for GWAS and QTL data
+# Pangenes search query - to find ~paralogous/allelic genes (corresponding by homology and synteny)

 This is the requirements doc for the LIS, SoyBase, and PeanutBase pangenes search, to be implemented on the respective Jekyll web sites.
 This search component should enable search of corresponding genes (genes from different accessions), via pangene membership.
 The primary link targets are those relevant for genes (probably the same as for the gene search).